saritasa-nest/saritasa-dotnet-tools/docs/common/flow.rst

 .. function:: T Retry<T>(Func<T> action, RetryStrategy retryStrategy, params Type[] transientExceptions)
 .. function:: Task<T> RetryAsync<T>(Func<Task<T>> action, RetryStrategy retryStrategy, CancellationToken cancellationToken, params Type[] transientExceptions)

     Provides the sync/async implementation of the retry mechanism for unreliable actions and transient conditions.
+Please note that having ``firstFastRetry`` would add extra attempt to total number of tries.
 There are following retry strategies:

     .. function:: CreateFixedDelayRetryStrategy(int numberOfTries, TimeSpan? delay, bool firstFastRetry)

         There will be fixed time delay between every failed action call.
 One of the simplest strategies.
-Here is a sample run with delays for configuration numberOfTries=10, delay=2 sec, no first fast retry:
+Here is a sample run with delays for configuration ``numberOfTries=10``, ``delay=2 sec``, no first fast retry:

             ::